eeyrxig/open-source-hello-world/README.md

 # Hello WorLd

-This is an aw esome javaScript program that has like a bunch of cool functions and stuff.
+This is an awesome javaScript program that has cool functions.

 ## helloWorld()